zowe/docs-site/docs/user-guide/api-mediation/configuration-jwt.md

 * **[components.gateway.apiml.security.auth.zosmf.ServiceId](./api-mediation/api-gateway-configuration/#runtime-configuration)**
         This parameter specifies the z/OSMF service id used as authentication provider.
 The service id is defined in the static definition of z/OSMF.
 The default value is `zosmf`.

+## Enabling a JWT token refresh endpoint

+Enable the `/gateway/api/v1/auth/refresh` endpoint to exchange a valid JWT token for a new token with a new expiration date.
+Call the endpoint with a valid JWT token and trusted client certificate.
+When using the z/OSMF authentication provider, enable API Mediation Layer for PassTicket generation and configure the z/OSMF APPLID.

+For more information, see [Configure Passtickets](configuration-extender-passtickets.md)

+1. Open the file `zowe.yaml`.
+2. Configure the following properties:

+    * **components.gateway.apiml.security.allowtokenrefresh: true**
+    Add this property to enable the refresh endpoint.

+    * **components.gateway.apiml.security.zosmf.applid**
+    If you use z/OSMF as an authentication provider, provide a valid `APPLID`.
+The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
+The default value in the installation of z/OSMF is `IZUDFLT`.

+3. Restart Zowe.